Martin Platt: 1985–2005

 When Richard - revealed to have committed a string of murders - tries to kill Gail and the children by driving his car into the canal, Martin and Tommy Harris (Thomas Craig) jump into the canal and swim down to the sunken car and rescue them - although Richard dies.
 Martin later falls in love with Tommy's sixteen-year-old daughter Katy (Lucy-Jo Hudson).
 Tommy, who had previously been Martin's friend, is outraged when he finds out about their relationship, and attacks Martin physically, whilst Katy's brother, Craig Harris (Richard Fleeshman), attempts to kill Martin by tampering with the brakes on his car.
 Katy's parents are even more unhappy when she leaves school to move in with Martin.
 When Sarah discovers her boyfriend Todd Grimshaw (Bruno Langley) is gay and had been having an affair with Martin's nurse colleague Karl Foster (Chris Finch), she gives birth prematurely to her son Billy Platt who then dies and she and David are angry with Martin when he continues to date Katy, who knew about Todd's sexuality.
 An angry Martin then attacks Karl at the hospital and is suspended from his job but later reinstated.
 Katy then falls pregnant with Martin's child.
 When Sally begins having an affair with colleague Ian Davenport (Philip Bretherton), her previous relationship with Martin, who is working late hours, leads Tommy and his wife Angela Harris (Kathryn Hunt) to believe they are having an affair.
 They tell Katy, who moves out of Martin's flat and has an abortion.
 When Gail tells them the truth, Katy is devastated.
 She confronts Tommy in a rage, and attacks him with a heavy adjustable spanner, killing him.
 Because of the bad blood between Martin and Tommy, Martin is at first arrested for the murder.
 Even though Angela only witnesses the murder of Tommy, she confesses to doing it to protect Katy.
 Martin is released.
 Katy is hysterical, and as a diabetic, decides to commit suicide by forgoing her insulin injections and eating sugar.
 Martin, Sarah and Sarah's boyfriend Scooter (Sushil Chudasama) manage to get her to hospital, but she later dies.

 Martin decides to move to Liverpool with his new girlfriend Robyn (Clare Calbraith).
 David is devastated when he hears that Martin is leaving and does not talk to Martin for a while; however, the two of them reconcile just before Martin leaves.
 Martin and Robyn drive off to Liverpool for their new life together.
-Robyn falls pregnant and gives birth to her and Martin's daughter.